observIQ/monitoring-dashboard-samples/alerts/jenkins-gke/README.md

 # Jenkins Alerts for GKE

 ## Health score below 1 alert
 If the Jenkins health score is below 1, then at least one health check has failed.
+To view which health checks have failed, see `${JENKINS_URL}/metrics/currentUser/healthcheck?pretty=true`.

 ## Plugin failure alert
 A plugin failure indicates that a plugin has failed to start.
 Usually, this can be resolved by explicitly disabling the failing plugin, or by resolving dependency issues with the plugin.
+See the Jenkins logs to determine the exact cause of the plugin failure.

 ### Creating Notification Channels and User Labels